 A PRIME MINISTER venerable in years, and one who through his virtues, gifts, and triumphs holds a place of unexampled power, has made to the nation a proposal which bears upon loyal Irishmen in a manner in which no proposal on record has ever borne upon innocent citizens of this Empire.
-That proposal is, in effect, to take them down from the rank in which they were born-that, namely, of citizens on a par with men living in Yorkshire or the Lothians and to reduce them to the grade of citizens-on-condition.
-The condition would be that henceforth, before they could enjoy the immunities of the Empire, they should first of all bosons of the control of the first of all become practically the subjects of the Irish National I Irish National League, should take laws at the hand of a parliament constituted of men selected by its authorities, should submit to the taxes it would levy, should be indeed a men selected with the same in the same i should be judged by its judges, and tried by juries under to the taxes it would be judged by its judges, and tried by juries sitting under terror.
-That League has seventeen the hundred branches, and in almost every case the branch is headed by a D branch is headed by a Roman Catholic priest, either this as president or secretary.
-The Bill embodying this portentous proposition has been read a first time with out a division by the House of Commons, after and the debate of power unsurrous of Commons, after and the debate of power unsurrous of Commons, after and the debate of power unsurrous of Commons, after and the debate of the debate of Commons, after and the debate of t debate of power unsurpassed, if not unequalled-one that must put to silence those who hold that our that did, parliament is degenerating in point of ability.
-It did, statesmanship of Mr. Gladstone, and its gratitude to him for his magnificent and untiring services to Ireland; and that it respectfully urges him not to risk the fate of his remedial legislation on land by entangling it with the vexed question of Home Rule."
+That proposal is, in effect, to take them down from the rank in which they were born-that, namely, of citizens on a par with men living in Yorkshire or the Lothiansand to reduce them to the grade of citizens-on-condition.
+The condition would be that henceforth, before they could enjoy the immunities of the Empire, they should first of all become practically the subjects of the Irish National League, should take laws at the hand of a parliament constituted of men selected by its authorities, should submit to the taxes it would levy, should be judged by its judges, and tried by juries sitting under terror.
+That League has seventeen hundred branches, and in almost every case the branch is headed by a Roman Catholic priest, either as president or secretary.
+The Bill embodying this portentous proposition has been read a first time without a division by the House of Commons, after a debate of power unsurpassed, if not unequalled-one that must put to silence those who hold that our parliament is degenerating in point of ability.
+It did, during the last few years, degenerate in point of order, under the joint obstructiveness of Parnellites and Tory Democrats, the representatives of two forms of arbitrary principles, not of popular government.